younggzzheng/malloc2/README.md

 First, let's talk about malloc.

-Malloc checks to see if there's a suitable sized free block in the free list instead of just mem_sbrking off a new block.
+`malloc` checks to see if there's a suitable sized free block in the free list instead of just mem_sbrking off a new block.
 Let say there isn't a free block of adequate size.
 Then it calls mm_extend_heap.

-mm_extend_heap extends the heap by some amount that the user asks for. then it coalesces so that a possibly bigger free block may be returned.
+`mm_extend_heap` extends the heap by some amount that the user asks for. then it coalesces so that a possibly bigger free block may be returned.
 This maintains compaction because it allows for left over space to be used in a subsequent call. malloc uses this free block as the block to return.

 if there is one in the free list, malloc will set that block's payload as the thing to return.